-Warren Buffett can feel himself as part owner of a business of his investee companies, because he usually buys significant stakes in those companies and has the wherewithal to influence the management decision.
+Warren Buffett can feel as part-owner of a business of his investee companies because he usually buys significant stakes in those companies and has the wherewithal to influence the management decision.
 Whether he actually influences all or a few management decisions, can be a question of debate, but there has never been a doubt that his opinion is difficult to be ignored by management of his investee companies.

 However, when I see myself, or any other retail individual shareholder, as an investor in listed companies, I find that we are always nameless minority shareholders in these companies.
 Retail shareholders do not have any influence on the business decisions being taken by board &/or management.
 Most of the decisions get approved by consent of >50% shareholders and some critical ones get approved by the consent of >75% of the shareholders.

-A retail investor usually has a very miniscule shareholding in a company.
-An investment of ₹100,000 in a company with market capitalization of ₹300,000 cr is 0.000003% of its shareholding.
+A retail investor usually has a very minuscule shareholding in a company.
+An investment of ₹100,000 in a company with a market capitalization of ₹300,000 cr is 0.000003% of its shareholding.

 The retail investor might have invested in a very good business.
 The business might be a cash cow, generating crores of surplus cash year after year, but if the management/promoter decides not to share it with the retail shareholder, she will never get even a single rupee out of it.